-1. Minutes of the last Annual Meeting of Stockholders held on June 28, 2021, covering the following matters: (i) approval of the President's Report and the Annual Report for the year 2020; (ii) approval and adoption of the Audited Financial Statements for the year ended 31 December 2020; (iii) ratification of all acts of the Board of Directors and Management since the annual stockholders' meeting held in June 2021; (iv) election of the directors and independent directors of the Company for the ensuing fiscal year; and (v) appointment of the external auditor of the Company for the fiscal year 2021
+- 1. Minutes of the last Annual Meeting of Stockholders held on August 03, 2020, covering the following matters: (i) noting of the President's Report and the Annual Report for the year 2019; (ii) approval and adoption of the Audited Financial Statements for the year ended 31 December 2019; (iii) ratification of all acts of the Board of Directors and Management since the annual stockholders' meeting held in August 2020; (iv) election of the directors and independent directors of the Company for the ensuing fiscal year; and (v) appointment of the external auditor of the Company for the fiscal year 2020 - 2.
+The President's Report; and - 3.
+Audited Financial Statements for the year 2020.